 Lindsey Jorgensen, AuD, PhD

-BS: Speech and Hearing Sciences, University of Washington, 2004
+BS: Communication Science Disorders, University of Washington, 2004

 AuD: Audiology, University of Pittsburgh, 2008

 Why are you interested in serving on the Academy board?